 Superman, for example mainly wants to protect Metropolis (and the world) from evil, though he has a weakness to Kryptonite (his flaw).
 The fact that he wants good to triumph over evil is something that most of us can relate to, thereby creating a connection to the character.
 I doubt there are many of us going through daily life wanting evil to triumph over good!

 The Little Mermaid’s fundamental goal is to become human so that she can be with her prince.
-In my opinion, her flaw is that she wants to change herself in order to make the prince fall in love with her.
-We’re able to connect with her because we want her to find the happiness she so clearly lacks and since she’s going through such trouble to get what she wants, we also cheer her on to succeed in her desire to find true love (and an immortal soul in the original story).
+Her flaw is that she feels that she has to change herself in order to make the prince fall in love with her.
+We’re able to connect with her because we want her to find the happiness she so clearly lacks, and since she’s going through such trouble to get what she wants, we also cheer her on to succeed in her desire to find true love (and an immortal soul in the original story).